The Cars In The Fast And The Furious: Tokyo Drift

 Behind the wheels lies an impressive 4-piston Wilwood brake kit, which provides more than enough braking force.

-There’s nothing much to write home about on the interior; some subtle styling changes have been mostly kept basic and stock.
+The interior offers little to write home about; there are some subtle styling changes, but it’s mostly kept basic and stock.

-Two duplicate Mustangs were apparently built for the movie, and apparently, every Mustang they used during filming managed to avoid being destroyed and were later sold at auction.
+Two duplicate Mustangs were built for the movie.
+They avoided being destroyed and were later sold at auction.

 2004 Mazda RX-8